mattunrath/mattunrath.github.io/_pages/research.md

 ## Works in Progress

-**Employer search and labor market slack: Evidence from job postings and administrative data**
+**Employer Search and Labor Market Slack: Evidence from Job Postings and Administrative Data**
 *with Krista Ruffini*

-**Measuring the discounted value of future compensation**
+**Measuring the Discounted Value of Future Compensation**
 *with Alex Gelber*